baruchyakubov/bitcoin-website-angular/README.md

 5. The ability to transfer coins to other contacts.

 ## Motivation
-To improve myself in angular frameworm , type
+To improve myself in angular frameworm , typeScript , and RxJS.

 ## Technologies
 1. Angular.js.